How to Make Your Next Home More Flip Worthy

 4 features of flip-worthy houses

-You really can’t underestimate the importance of location, location, location when it comes to buying and selling a home.
+You really can’t underestimate the importance of location, location, location when it comes to making a home flip worthy.
 A property being well-placed next to good schools and other amenities is always a strong selling point.
-Next up you need to consider what physical issues could be off putting to potential buyers.
+Next up you need to consider what physical issues could be off-putting to potential buyers.
 This means addressing the basics such as ensuring plumbing and electrics are in good working order and that building or damp problems are rectified.
 Finally, desirable décor that is neutral enough to appeal to a wide range of buyers is another great selling tool.

-An aging bathroom can be an instant sale-price cruncher, though fitting a whole new bathroom won’t necessarily be the best option in every case.
+An ageing bathroom can be an instant sale-price cruncher, though fitting a whole new bathroom won’t necessarily be the best option in every case.
 In fact, sometimes it’s the number, rather than the style of bathrooms or toilet facilities that can up a home’s desirability factor.
-Those searching for a potential family home frequently expect to have a shower as well as a bath within the main family bathroom and an en suite or an additional W.C. often make their way onto the must-have list too.
+Those searching for a potential family home frequently expect to have a shower.
+A bath within the main family bathroom and an en suite or an additional W.C. often make their way onto the must-have list too.

 Have you ever intentionally or unintentionally flipped a house?
-What are your tips for purchasing and improving a house so that it will be easy to sell on in the future?
+What are your tips for purchasing and improving a house so that it will be more flip worthy in the future?